 The enterprising woman picked up the bottle and poured a generous amount of beverage into the borrowed cups from a bureau.
 Once the alcohol was returned to the passed-out partier’s pocket, she dragged her new friend along to a door that showed promise.
 “It’s empty!” she proclaimed enthusiastically.

 When the door closed them off from the rest of the celebration, Aiden braced himself against the darker, quieter space.
-They had traded one remote part of the house for the other, and he suspected whatever plan had been in the works was scrapped.
+They had traded one remote part of the house for another, and he suspected whatever plan had been in the works was scrapped.

 Within seconds his eyes adapted to the faint light, leaving him to puzzle at his company’s wincing on each slurp of her drink.
 He was thrown by the self-inflicted torture.